DarrenN/EventedArray/README.md

 #### Dependencies

-**Underscore.js** - I mixing a grab bag of the collection functions from Underscore to make it easy to access and iterate over the values
+**Underscore.js** - I mixin a grab bag of the collection functions from Underscore to make it easy to access and iterate over the values

 #### How to use: